Coat of arms of Algiers

-The coat of arms of Algiers, the capital of Algeria, was created after the country's independence, it shows a fortress, which symbolizes the Casbah, and a boat which symbolize the Algerian fleet, vital to the country's economy in older times, as well as two lions, which can be seen in Bab Azzoun, one of the gates of the city.
+The coat of arms of Algiers, the capital of Algeria, was created after the country's independence; it shows a fortress, which symbolizes the Casbah, and a boat which symbolize the Algerian fleet, vital to the country's economy in older times, as well as two lions, which can be seen in Bab Azzoun, one of the gates of the city.
 The crescent symbolizes Islam, the state religion, the feather to symbolize scientific and cultural development.
-The sheaf of corn (the main crop of the country) symbolizes agriculture, while the wheel symbolizes industry (Algiers is the largest industrial center of the country).
+The sheaf of wheat (the main crop of the country) symbolizes agriculture, while the wheel symbolizes industry (Algiers is the largest industrial center of the country).

 On top of the shield is a mural crown.

 Former arms

 The city of Algiers, under the Ottoman Regency, developed and displayed several forms of heraldic symbolism, particularly coats of arms carved on its gates, buildings, and official emblems.
-These representations combined Islamic symbols, coulours, and military motifs, and they were often linked to the authority of the Deys of Algiers, which stemmed directly from the legitimacy they received from the local marabouts.
+These representations combined Islamic symbols, colours, and military motifs, and they were often linked to the authority of the Deys of Algiers, which stemmed directly from the legitimacy they received from the local marabouts.

 One of the earliest recorded descriptions comes from Feuillets d'El-Djezaïr (1937), which recounts the decoration of the Bab-el-Dzezira (Gate of the Island) near the Admiralty.
 Its pediment bore an escutcheon, said to have been the work of a slave, which displayed the Seal of Solomon beneath a crown topped by a crescent.
 This crest was enriched with flags, lions, cannons, and ships, and was long regarded as the "ancient arms of Algiers".
 According to this source, the design was replaced by new heraldic symbols after 1862.

 A later account published in the Flag Bulletin (1986) affirms that at least one Dey of Algiers possessed an official coat of arms.
 Surviving examples are sculpted into the stonework of buildings in Algiers, though today they are mostly covered with whitewash.
 Recorded descriptions state that the arms consisted of: